arthurflor23/spelling-correction/README.md

 * `--mode`: method to be used (symspell or seq2seq)

   `symspell`:

     * `--N`: max edit distance (2 by default)

   `seq2seq`:

         * `--train`: train the model

         * `--test`: predict and evaluate sentences

         * `--epochs`: number of epochs

         * `--batch_size`: number of batches

 ## Tutorial (Google Colab/Drive)

-A Jupyter Notebook is available to demo run (neural network), check out the **[tutorial](https://github.com/arthurflor23/text-correction/blob/master/src/tutorial.ipynb)** on Google Colab/Drive.
+A Jupyter Notebook is available to demo run (neural network approach), check out the **[tutorial](https://github.com/arthurflor23/text-correction/blob/master/src/tutorial.ipynb)** on Google Colab/Drive.